jan-j/scala-chat/README.md

 **Simple chat application build on top of Scala Play Framework**

-This application will be developed and improved with each commit and can change dramatically with each major tag version.
+This application will be developed and improved and different versions will be kept in branches.

 ## Build with
 Scala Play Framework 2.4 + Server Sent Events + jQuery